Eng-IbrahimElgammal/Sudoku-Checking-CSP/README.md

 ### Generating a Puzzle
 The `generate` function creates a complete Sudoku board and then removes a random number of cells (between `MIN_NUM_TO_REMOVE` and `MAX_NUM_TO_REMOVE`) to create a puzzle.
 The difficulty of the puzzle can be adjusted by changing these constants.

-### How to Contribute
-If you would like to contribute to this project, please follow these steps:

-- Fork the repository.
-- Create a new branch (`git checkout -b feature-branch`).
-- Commit your changes (`git commit -am 'Add new feature`).
-- Push to the branch (`git push origin feature-branch`).
-- Create a new Pull Request.
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Eng-IbrahimElgammal/Sudoku-Checking-CSP/blob/main/LICENSE) file for more details.